marobinette/cfd-project-ds1/README.md

 ### Exploratory Data Analysis

-1. Open `Matched_Politicians_EDA.jpynb` to run the analysis on the matched politicians data set
+1. Open `Matched_Politicians_EDA.jpynb` to run the analysis & visualizations for the matched politicians data set

 ## Working with Large Files